Prestigious Arkwright Engineering Scholarship for Exeter School pupil

-Lower Sixth Former Tom Wright is the eighth pupil in eight years to receive the prestigious scholarship, following in the footsteps of seven alumni including his older brother Sebastian.
+Lower Sixth Former Henry Coleman is the ninth pupil in nine years to receive the prestigious scholarship, following in the footsteps of seven alumni and one current pupil.

 The renowned Arkwright Engineering Scholarships provide pupils with a £600 financial award to enhance their A Level studies and a range of activities to increase their understanding and experience of engineering.

-Exeter School will also receive £400 for each Scholarship awarded.
+Exeter School also receives £400 for each Scholarship awarded.

-Tom said he was really pleased to be awarded an Arkwright scholarship.
-“I hope to study Mechanical Engineering at university as I enjoy the subject's problem solving aspects,” he said.
+Henry said he was really pleased to be awarded an Arkwright scholarship.

-Head of Design Technology Martin Rose said he was delighted with Tom’s success.
+Head of Design Technology Martin Rose said he was delighted with Henry’s success.

 “We have a proud tradition of Arkwright Scholarships at Exeter School, established by the former Head of DT Nick Moon, which I am pleased to continue.